Best FM (Mauritius)

 Best FM is a Hindi-language entertainment radio station in Mauritius that is owned and broadcast by the Mauritius Broadcasting Corporation.
-The radio started operating on the 5th of October 2010 and is entirely dedicated to Bollywood music and has as slogan "Aur Kya Chahiye?"
+The radio started operating on 5 October 2010 and is entirely dedicated to Bollywood music and has as slogan "Aur Kya Chahiye?"
 (What else is needed?).
 The radio channel opened as its sister station Taal FM which has been rebranded to a regional radio station, broadcasting shows in 13 popular languages in Mauritius.

 Programming

 The program Naya Savera runs daily on the radio from 5 am to 7 am.
 A playlist runs under the title 'Non Stop Music' daily till early morning without any radio jockey.
 The 9-10 PM slot on weekend are attributed to various different shows.